krthk7/CMOS-inverter/README.md

 ![CMOS Inverter](./Images/POWERDISINVOP.png)<br>

 ###### 3.3 Switching power(practical input)
-This time ive included the currents in pmos and nmos .it clearly shows the power dissipated the power dissipated at switching coditions.
+This time ive included the currents in pmos and nmos .It clearly shows the power dissipated the power dissipated at switching coditions.The cuurent avg found at the cload is the differnce between the avg current in pmos annd nmos.Look closely and analyise it for a while!!.
 **Schematic**
 ![CMOS Inverter](./Images/POWERDISPRAC.png)<br>
 **Output**
 ![CMOS Inverter](./Images/POWERDISPRACOP.png)<br>

+### Thank You
+<br />In the upcoming repository i will post the noise margin,propagation delay,rise time,fall time at the output etc....